UAE offers golden visas to investors, ‘exceptional talents’ | Malay Mail

 “We want them to be permanent partners in our journey.
 Residents are an indispensable part of our country,” he said in a statement.

-A first group of 6,800 investors with investments totalling 100 billion dirhams (RM113 billion) were being given permanent residency, he said.
+A first group of 6,800 investors with investments totalling 100 billion dirhams (RM114 billion) were being given permanent residency, he said.

 It is the first such scheme in the Gulf, where foreigners are generally only given limited duration residence permits under the “kafala” sponsorship system.